vietai/dab/README.md

 # Back translate from a text file.

-We have trained two translation models (`vien` and `envi`) using the `tiny` setting of `tensor2tensor`'s Transformer. and put it on Google Cloud Storage with public access for you to use.
+We have trained two translation models (`vien` and `envi`) using the `tiny` setting of `tensor2tensor`'s Transformer, and put it on Google Cloud Storage with public access for you to use.

 Here is an example of back translating Vietnamese -> English -> Vietnamese from an input text file.